iptables -L -n

 The default Jenkins installation runs on ports 8080 and 8443.
 Typically, HTTP/HTTPS servers run on ports 80 and 443, respectively.
 But these ports are considered privileged on Unix/Linux systems, and the process using them must be owned by root.
 Running Jenkins as root is not recommended - it should be run as its own user.
 One solution is to front Jenkins with a web server such as Apache, and let it proxy requests to Jenkins, but this requires maintaining the Apache installation as well.
 In situations where you are wanting to run Jenkins on port 80 or 443 (i.e. HTTP/HTTPS), but you do not want to setup a proxy server you can use iptables on Linux to forward traffic.

-Follow the Ubuntu installation instructions to install and configure the initial Jenkins installation on Ubuntu 18.04 or later.
+Follow the Ubuntu installation instructions to install and configure the initial Jenkins installation on a supported version of Ubuntu.
 These instructions are known to not work on Ubuntu versions that are no longer supported by the Ubuntu project.

 In order to forward traffic from 80/443 to 8080/8443, first you must ensure that iptables has allowed traffic on all 4 of these ports.
 Use the following command to list the current iptables configuration: